LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-24-rustlings-collections.md

 ## vec1.rs

 We can declare vector in many ways.
-The basic way is of course, using [`Vec::new()`].
+The basic way is, of course, using [`Vec::new()`].
 Or we can use [`vec!`] macro.
 Helper methods such as [`to_vec()`] or [`into_vec()`] also helps.
 Rust supports various methods/functions for std structs.
-So it is better to visit rust api document.
+So it is better to visit the rust API document.

 In this exercise, I've used `slice::to_vec()` to copy contents of the `a` to `v`.